wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 disjunction, i.e. only a single value needs to be supported.
 Features are treated conjunctively, i.e. all of them need to be supported.
 This provides some flexibility in designating variant compatibility while avoiding having to implement a complete boolean logic.

-This hierarchical structure enables:

-- Organized property management without naming conflicts
-- Independent development of provider plugins
-- Extensible support for new hardware and software capabilities without requiring changes to tools or a new PEP
-- Clear ownership and validation responsibilities

 Variant properties are serialized into a structured 3-tuple format inspired by [PEP 301 for Trove Classifiers](https://peps.python.org/pep-0301/#distutils-trove-classification):